revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-56. If we have 10GB and 10MB file, how do you load and process the 10 MB file in map-reduce.
+56.If we have 10GB and 10MB file, how do you load and process the 10 MB file in map-reduce.

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)